-Find Out if ERC Is Right for You
+Find Out If Early Resolution Court Is Right For You

-In Florida, some felonies qualify for early resolution court.
+In Florida, some felonies qualify for Early Resolution Court.
 This program makes the criminal system less crowded and, in some cases, can be a way for individuals to get through the legal process quicker and with a better resolution.
-The Early Resolution Plea (ERP) unit has the responsibility to identify and resolve qualifying cases early on during criminal proceedings, rather than having all cases move to the trial docket.
+The Early Resolution Plea (ERP) unit is responsible for identifying and resolving qualifying cases early on during criminal proceedings, rather than having all cases move to the trial docket.

 Typical cases that can be resolved with ERC include: